|SSM Cardinal Glennon Children's Medical Center|

 With younger kids, it's best to keep it simple.
 You might say something like: "Mom and dad are going to live in different houses so they don't fight so much, but we both love you very much."

-Older kids and teens may be more in tune with what parents have been going through, and may have more questions based on what they've overheard and picked up on from conversations and fights.
+Older kids and teens may be more in tune with what parents have been going through, and might have more questions based on what they've overheard and picked up on from conversations and fights.

 Handling Kids' Reactions

-Tell kids who are upset about the news that you recognize and care about their feelings and reassure them that all of their upset feelings are perfectly OK and understandable.
+Tell kids who are upset about the news that you recognize and care about their feelings, and reassure them that all of their upset feelings are perfectly OK and understandable.
 You might say: "I know this is very upsetting for you.
 Can we try to think of something that would make you feel better?" or "We both love you and are sorry that we have to live apart."